dmcc/bllip-parser/README-python.rst

 from the command line.
 For example, this will download and install the standard WSJ model::

-    shell% python -mbllipparser.ModelFetcher -i WSJ
+    shell% python -mbllipparser.ModelFetcher -i WSJ-PTB3

 Run ``python -mbllipparser.ModelFetcher`` with no arguments for a full listing of options and available parsing models.
 It can also be invoked as a Python library::

     >>> from bllipparser.ModelFetcher import download_and_install_model
-    >>> download_and_install_model('WSJ', '/tmp/models')
+    >>> download_and_install_model('WSJ-PTB3', '/tmp/models')
-    '/tmp/models/WSJ'
+    '/tmp/models/WSJ-PTB3'

-In this case, it would download WSJ and install it to ``/tmp/models/WSJ``.
+In this case, it would download WSJ and install it to ``/tmp/models/WSJ-PTB3``.
 Note that it returns the path to the downloaded model.
 See `BLLIP Parser models
 <https://github.com/BLLIP/bllip-parser/blob/master/MODELS.rst>`_ for
 information about which parsing model to use.